asrindayananda/hashnode-blog/cl29ab40v00qjw4nv6iz77ii2.md

 # Add Terraform files
 - Copy this file to your repo [main.tf](https://github.com/hashicorp/learn-terraform-github-actions/blob/main/main.tf)

-#  Add github action file
+#  Add GitHub Action file
 - Copy this terraform.ym to your repo as well https://github.com/hashicorp/learn-terraform-github-actions/blob/main/.github/workflows/terraform.yml
 - See this for more info to what it does https://learn.hashicorp.com/tutorials/terraform/github-actions?in=terraform/automation